Earth Notes: White Paper: OpenTRV North London Homes Trial to 2016/2017

 Radbot is an evolution for your heating systems.

-Radbot saves your tenants 30% to 50% of their heating bills and carbon footprint, while helping you manage your property assets better.
+Radbot saves tenants 30% to 50% of their heating bills and carbon footprint, while helping to manage property assets better.

 Local authority and other housing providers.
 Finance, sustainability and regeneration executives.

 What is Radbot

 Radbot brings tried and tested commercial building heating efficiency techniques to the home, by only heating rooms that are actually in use, driven by unobtrusive occupancy sensing and soft zoning, ie radiator-by-radiator control without new pipework.
 Radbot can be fitted without requiring skilled trades or building works.
 From a user perspective, it requires no complex interactions with apps or programmable displays, unlike other smart heating solutions.
 It’s fit and forget, working intelligently in the background delivering real savings.
 Radbots can be fitted in place of individual traditional mechanical TRVs for a target 30% energy saving per upgraded radiator.
 Radbots can also be fitted alongside a companion boiler controller in place of a conventional whole-house two-wire mechanical thermostat to raise target savings to 50%.